 As a recording artist and producer he has a widely varied output across many releases – see Discography for more.

-Since emigrating to Vancouver BC he has worked with all sorts of musicians including Allison Russell, Jimmy Kwan, Point Blank, Kavita, The Blinds, Craig McKerron and Video Barbeque, before returning to his beloved folk roots with seminal Canadian Celtic/folk favourites Fear of Drinking.
+Since emigrating to Vancouver BC he has worked with all sorts of musicians including Allison Russell, Ché Aimee Dorval, Mairi Rankin, Jimmy Kwan, Kavita, The Blinds, Craig McKerron and Video Barbeque.
+He is the leader of seminal Canadian Celtic/folk favourites Fear of Drinking.
 He has performed for 30+ years with The Arrogant Worms – as an opening act, as a replacement Worm, as part of their symphony orchestra show, as an accompanist on electric guitar and as road manager and dialect coach.
 Along with Andy Cooke he formed Chronolord to write and record Prog/Rock music.
 He has been writing with lyricist Alan Millen for many years and their projects include The Exiles (Newcastle United F.C. themed material), Newcastle Road (songs that celebrate The Beatles) and The Eventually Brothers (an eclectic mix of rock, pop and folk styles).

 Tim has recorded and produced many CDs in a variety of styles.
 See Discography for details.